Orthopedics & Sports Medicine

 IU Health Bloomington Hospital offers multidisciplinary care delivered on an individual basis.
 Our Orthopedics & Neuroscience Unit cares specifically for patients recovering from joint replacement and orthopedic surgery.

-In addition to joint replacement and the inpatient rehabilitation unit, IU Health Bloomington Hospital Orthopedics & Sports Medicine offers several other areas of expertise, including the Indiana University Health Children’s Therapy Center and Indiana University Health Bloomington Hospital Physical Therapy & Rehabilitation.
+In addition to joint replacement and the inpatient rehabilitation unit, IU Health Bloomington Hospital Orthopedics & Sports Medicine offers several other areas of expertise, including Indiana University Health Children’s Therapy and Indiana University Health Bloomington Hospital Physical Therapy & Rehabilitation.

 At Indiana University Health Bloomington Hospital Orthopedics & Sports Medicine, our orthopedic surgeons ensure that patients having joint replacement surgery are informed every step of the way.